ruv-ohf/standards/README.md

 APIs are things we now like to do ourselves for our internal APIs as well.
 Gilt standards are requirements for work at Gilt.

-We also highligt suggestions or recommendations; and they are just that - you can diverge.
+We also highlight suggestions or recommendations; and they are just that - you can diverge.
 We recommend something because we have good experiences with it, we intend to support it and it gets the job done.
 That said, if you think you can do better - that's perfectly